Member, CPAA Board of Directors

 President, CPAA Board of Directors

-Nick Riley is thrilled to return to ConneXus for his sixth season in 2018.
-Nick currently serves as Logistics Coordinator and Front Ensemble Technician for ConneXus Percussion and has previously held numerous creative, administrative, and instructional roles within the ensemble since helping to found the organization in 2012.
+Nick Riley is thrilled to return to ConneXus for his seventh season in 2019.
+Nick currently serves as Development Coordinator and Front Ensemble Technician for ConneXus Percussion and has previously held numerous creative, administrative, and instructional roles within the ensemble since co-founding the organization in 2012.
 He also serves as President of the ConneXus Performing Arts Association, Inc. Board of Directors, having previously served as Vice President from 2014 to 2016.

 Nick has been involved in the pageantry arts as a performer, instructor, composer/arranger, and adjudicator since 2003.
 He holds a Bachelor of Music in Music Education degree from Capital University in Columbus, Ohio where he studied music education with James Swearingen and Jim Dowdy; percussion with Bob Breithaupt, Nate Anders, and Eric Paton; and music composition with Dr. Dina Lentsner and Tony Zilincik.
 Nick was an in-demand marching percussion specialist in central and southwestern Ohio while completing his undergraduate degree.

-Currently, Nick is in his sixth year as Director of Bands for Liberty Center Local Schools where he coordinates all aspects of the instrumental music program, grades 5 through 12.
+Currently, Nick is in his seventh year as Director of Bands for Liberty Center Local Schools where he coordinates all aspects of the instrumental music program, grades 5 through 12.
 Since his appointment in 2012, the LC Band Program has doubled in size and seen significant growth in quality and interest.